Janet Jones: Personal life

 Jones, who was engaged to Vitas Gerulaitis from 1985 to 1987, first met Gretzky when he was a judge on Dance Fever in 1984.
-They met again at a Los Angeles Lakers game in 1987, and on July 16, 1988, married in a lavish ceremony at St. Joseph's Basilica that was broadcast live across Canada.
+They met again at a Los Angeles Lakers game in 1987, and on July 16, 1988, married in a lavish ceremony at St. Joseph's Basilica in Edmonton that was broadcast live across Canada.
 That August 9, Gretzky was traded to the Los Angeles Kings.
-One of the motivations behind the deal was rumoured to be furthering Jones' career.
-Jones refuted this in "Kings Ransom", saying she would not have allowed herself to become "barefoot and pregnant for the next eight years" were she intent on pursuing her career.
+One of the motivations behind the deal was rumored to be furthering Jones' career.
+Jones refuted this in the 2009 documentary Kings Ransom, stating that she would not have allowed herself to become "barefoot and pregnant for the next eight years" were she intent on pursuing her career.
 She and Gretzky have five children: Paulina, Ty Robert, Trevor Douglas, Tristan Wayne, and Emma Marie.
-Her daughter Paulina was on the Canadian cover of the Flare (magazine) August 2005, seventeen years after Janet appeared on the cover, making them the first mother-daughter to appear on the cover of Flare Magazine.
+Her daughter Paulina was on the Canadian cover of the Flare (magazine) August 2005, seventeen years after Janet appeared on the cover, making them the first mother-daughter pair to appear on the cover of Flare Magazine.

 Paulina and Dustin Johnson announced their engagement on August 18, 2013.
-Ty played hockey at Shattuck-Saint Mary's,.
+Ty played hockey at Shattuck-Saint Mary's.
 Trevor was drafted by the Chicago Cubs in the 2011 MLB draft.
 He was traded on March 20, 2014, to the Los Angeles Angels of Anaheim for Matt Scioscia, son of Angels' manager Mike Scioscia.
 In June 2014, he was named to the roster of the Orem Owlz.

 Jones introduced Vanna White to Merv Griffin while appearing on Dance Fever, leading White to her long-term engagement as a presenter on Wheel of Fortune.